 While diving at Near Garden, I thought about the German tourist who was killed in a shark attack in this very spot while snorkeling back in December–I hadn’t told the ladies in the group about this until after we had finished our dive for the day.
 We all had some buoyancy challenges on the first dive, but the second was very good.

-The lunch served on board the Lady Ghada was excellent and well worth the 50 Egyptian Pounds they charged for it.
+The lunch served on board the Lady Ghada was excellent and well worth what they charged for it.
 The boat staff was also really attentive and extraordinarily helpful – which I’m grateful for.

 Back on land at the Hilton Sharm El Sheikh Fayrouz, we headed to the beach for a long nap in the shade of a palm tree.

-Seriously, what is not to love about that?
+Seriously, what is not to love about Sharm el Sheikh diving?